-On first appearances the bike may look a state – filthy dirty with mud and stains, plus some scratches on the frame.
+On first appearances the bike may look a state, especially if it’s filthy dirty with stains and caked on mud!
 Nobody in their right mind would want to part with their hard-earned cash for that would they????

-However, if you’ve bought a cheaper kids bike you need to be realistic about whether you can transform a rust covered bike into something worth selling on.
+However, if you’ve bought a much cheaper kids bike then you may need to be realistic about whether you can transform a seized and rust covered bike into something worth selling on.

-If the bike isn’t in a fit state to sell on, please don’t send it to land fill.
 There are lots of charities out there that may be able to use it, either as a donor bike to give another bike a lease of life, or for training projects.
-From time to time retailers have deals where they give money off new bikes if any old bike is traded in.
-At the time of writing Evans Cycles were running such a scheme.

 Q2: What bike maintenance do I need to do before I sell it on?